 The Senator’s extensive record of leadership and public service makes him one of California's most recognized advocates for reducing the size and scope of government.
-Nielsen has proposed hundreds of specific reforms to reform state government regulations and reduce out-of-control state spending.
+Senator Nielsen has proposed hundreds of specific policies to reform state government regulations and reduce out-of-control state spending.
 He authored legislation to reform California's welfare system and reduce welfare fraud and co-authored California's landmark Victims Bill of Rights and Marsy's Law.

 The Senator has written and spoken extensively on California public policy, his commentaries have appeared in major newspapers across California.
 He is also a frequent guest on local and national radio and television programs.
-Various taxpayer organizations and small business advocates have honored Senator Nielsen for his leadership on state budget issues and for his unrelenting fight against profligate government spending.
+Taxpayer organizations and small business advocates have honored Senator Nielsen for his leadership on state budget issues and for his unrelenting fight against profligate government spending.

 Jim and Marilyn Nielsen live in Tehama, California.
 He has two daughters, three sons and three grandchildren.